raohmaru/romtools/roms_filter/README.md

 Generates an opinionated list of filtered ROMs given a folder with zipped ROMs.
 Works best with [No-Intro ROMs](https://no-intro.org/).

 The filter selects one ROM from a group of ROMs with the same name using the following criteria:
-- Country preference: USA, World, Europe (and other countries unless `--skip` is present).
+- Country preference: USA, World, Europe (and other countries unless `--exclude` is present).
 - Highest version/revision number.
 - GameCube reedition of NES games.